zhixuan2333/sinpuru/README.md

 ## Description

 `sinpuru` is means `simple` in japanese.
-So this is a simple homepage build by svelte.
+So this is a simple homepage made with Svelte.

 ## Getting Started